-While urban regeneration across the Midwest continues to fuel investment in cities and their surrounding neighborhoods, the pandemic has shifted work patterns and brought the demand for hybridized environments into sharp focus.
+While urban planning and regeneration across the Midwest continues to fuel investment in cities and their surrounding neighborhoods, the pandemic has shifted work patterns and brought the demand for hybridized environments into sharp focus.

 Consumers benefit from walkable environments, eliminating long commutes.
 Less driving means more walking, promoting a healthy lifestyle, minimizing pollution and creating more time for connection with family, colleagues and friends.

-With everything they need close at hand, communities can enjoy increased convenience, connectivity and vibrancy in an environment that naturally attracts new residents and customers.
+With everything they need close at hand, communities can enjoy increased convenience, green space, connectivity and vibrancy in an environment that naturally attracts new residents and customers.

-As COVID-19 reshaped work/life patterns, it also brought about a surge in online sales, prompting a re-evaluation of the benefits of brick-and-mortar retail spaces.
+As COVID-19 reshaped work/life patterns, it also brought about a surge in online sales, prompting a re-evaluation of the benefits of brick-and-mortar retail spaces in urban living.
 In-person shopping allows retailers to connect with customers and offer personalized experiences to particular communities.
 To tap into this, retailers are taking the mixed-use model further.